JamesH003/Anxious-Aviator/README.md

 - **Home Page**

     - The home page consists of an image with a text overlay.
 The image is a dynamic shot of a plane overhead in the sky with contrails trailing behind.
 The dark blue sky is consistent with the overall color scheme of the site.
-The text overly is eye catching and the text indicates the purpose of the site to the user.
+The text overlay is eye catching and the text indicates the purpose of the site to the user.
 Below the text overlay there is a 'Sign Up Now' link which will navigate the user directly to the sign-up form at the bottom of the site.

         ![screenshot](documentation/homepage-screenshot.png)

 - **Info Section**

     - The Info Section provides the user with a brief overview of what's on offer from Anxious Aviator.
 It consists of two images and two areas of text, both featuring headline questions to draw the user in.
 Each section also features a 'call-to-action' in the form of a 'Sign-Up' button, which links to the sign-up form, and a 'Learn More' button, which links to the Flight Support section.
 The first area mentions the amount of course options along with a link to the course options section.
 The second area of text refers to the Flight Support section of the site and its function.
-It also features a link to the FLight Support section.
+It also features a link to the Flight Support section.
 The section is fully repsonsive and the two images are different dependent on the screen size being above or below 750px.

         ![screenshot](documentation/info-section-screenshot.png)